mage-os/mage-os-website/src/pages/blog/mage-os-update-2022-week-6.md

 layout: '@/layouts/post.astro'
 date: 2022-02-11
 title: Week 5 & 6 of 2022
-description: An update on last months progress on Mage-OS
+description: An update on last month's progress on Mage-OS
 ---

 Every Tuesday we have a meeting to discuss technical topics, and every Wednesday we have a meeting regarding organizational topics.